 100% real free-range and naturally raised pork from Japan.
 Happy as a pig in mud.
-Bathing in the nearby river during summer and playing around on the snowfields in winter - that's the happy life of the pigs on the family-owned El Paso Ranch in Hokkaido that are raised completely free-range in the Tokachi area.
+Bathing in the nearby river during summer and playing around on the snowfields in winter - that's the happy life of these pigs that are raised completely free-range.
 And when we say free range we mean the real deal free-range.
-Spring, summer, autumn and winter - 24 hours, all year free-roaming on 30 hectares (75 acres) of land.
-Read more about the farm below.
+Spring, summer, autumn, and winter - 24 hours, all year free-range.
+The images below are actual photos of the farms.

 Free-range pork, in this case, pastured pork tastes different because it is different!
 The pigs are able to exercise freely and build natural muscles without the aid of growth promoters.
 Give it a try and taste the difference!

 Shipping & Handling

-Shipping and delivery is frozen|
+|Shipping||Shipping and delivery is frozen|

-|Handling||Keep frozen below -18°C (32°F)
+|Handling||Keep frozen below -18°C (0°F)|

-In the fridge: approx. 12h In ice-water: approx. 30 min.
+In ice-water: approx. 30 min.

 |Expiration||Frozen: see packaging label (usually more than 3 months)

 At A Glance

 |Breeding||All year 100% free-range pasture-raised|

 We recommend defrosting the packs shortly before serving.
 Defrosting the thin slices over a long period of time, for example, more than 24h will make the pork fat too soft to handle.

-Or the more formal way: you separate all slices ahead and place them on a plate for your guests to take.
+You could either serve the pack as is on the table and have each person take a pork slice themselves or you could separate all slices ahead and place them on a plate for your guests to take.